 In order to ensure health service quality, from March 1, 2017 has been started selective contracting of service providers for deliveries and ceasearian sections as well as neonatal intensive care; from July – 2nd and 3rd level intensive treatment/care providers and from January 2018 – selection of emergency in-patient care and antenatal services service providers has been started.

-In May 2017 has been started the further stage of the reform - elaboration of new criteria for differentiation of beneficiaries (according to beneficiaries' revenue) has been implemented for provision of more needs oriented services and development of "social justice" approach.
+In May 2017 has been started the further stage of the reform - elaboration of new criteria for differentiation of beneficiaries (according to beneficiaries' revenue) has been implemented for provision of more needs oriented services and development of "social euqity" approach.

 By the end of 2017, more than 3, 5 million cases were reported in the Universal Health Care Program.